pushpendras21/house-price-predictor/README.md

-# 🏠 House Price Predictor – An MLOps Learning Project
+# 🏠 House Price Predictor – An MLOps Learning Project Date: 17-Oct-2025

 Welcome to the **House Price Predictor** project!
 This is a real-world, end-to-end MLOps use case designed to help you master the art of building and operationalizing machine learning pipelines.